The Switch (Seinfeld)

 "The Switch" is the 97th episode of the NBC sitcom Seinfeld, and the 11th episode of the show's sixth season.
 It aired on January 5, 1995.
-In this episode, Jerry wants to switch from dating a non-laughing woman to dating her roommate, Elaine has difficulty retrieving a tennis racket she loaned out, and George enlists Kramer's mother to spy on his seemingly bulimic girlfriend, leading to him learning Kramer's first name.
+In this episode, Jerry wants to switch to dating his girlfriend's roommate, Elaine picks the wrong time to lend out Mr. Pitt's tennis racket, George suspects his girlfriend has an eating disorder, and Kramer's first name is revealed when he reconciles with his mother.